Yu-Zheng/ECE513_Proj_Cloud_Side/README.md

 ECE513 Final Project (Server Side) - Team 3
 ======

-This is a ECE513 final project server side code, and this project is a cloud heartrate monitor system for patient and physician.
+This is a ECE513 final project code of server side, and this project is a cloud heartrate monitor system for patient and physician.
 It allows patient easy to setup their devices to upload data to server, and physician can easy to check their reports.

 **Team members:**